 Offering great customer service is a huge competitive advantage.
 After a positive interaction, people become loyal to your brand—and they refer you to their friends because they trust you’ll do right by them, too.
-After a negative interaction, people run for the hills.
-In fact, after ONE negative interaction, 51% of customers won’t do business with the company again.
+On the flip side, one negative interaction can cost you someone’s business forever.
 With so much at stake, you can’t afford to hire customer service representatives who are anything less than the best.

 Customer service agents must have strong communication skills, an affinity for solving problems, and a temperament that doesn’t wither under pressure and stress.
 If you have any chance of meeting your business goals, you need to have the right people in place.

 The problem with hiring for this entry-level role is that many candidates don’t have a long work history.
 Some might be fresh out of college.
 And while you can get a feel for someone’s personality during the interview, it’s difficult to know if they’d be resilient enough to withstand frequent interactions with aggressive customers.

 Your gut isn’t a good predictor of on-the-job success: Candidates might be well-mannered during the interview, but remember—people are on their best behavior when they want to land a job.
 If you hire based on your gut feel, you have no real idea whether someone has what it takes to remain cool under pressure.
-Can he or she de-escalate an angry customer?
+Can this candidate de-escalate an angry customer?
 It’s hard to say.

-A bad hire drains the coffers: The real cost of employee turnover is upwards of 30 percent of the position’s annual salary.
-For full-time customer service reps earning $15 an hour, expect to lose at least $9,000 per bad hire.
-In an industry that already suffers from higher-than-average turnover rates (26 percent vs. 15 percent), maintaining status quo just isn’t an option.
+A bad hire drains the coffers: Thanks to mass attrition, 75% executives have incurred significant financial losses in the past year.
+For full-time customer service reps earning $15 an hour, employers can expect to lose at least $9,000 per bad hire.
+So in an industry that already suffers from higher-than-average turnover rates (26 percent vs. 15 percent), maintaining status quo just isn’t an option.

 So how can you hire customer service reps who are likely to excel in their roles?
 Here are four steps to help you find the right people for your open roles: